 The heater power can be controlled by the data logger program.
-For example, the data logger program can turn on the heater only when the light level falls below 20 W/m2 or, if a measurement of air humidity is available, when the dew point of the air falls to within 1 °C of the sensor body temperature.
+For example, the data logger program can turn on the heater only when the light level falls below 20 W/m or, if a measurement of air humidity is available, when the dew point of the air falls to within 1°C of the sensor body temperature.

 Do not use the data logger switched 12 V terminal to simultaneously power the heater and ventilator.
 Simultaneously powering the heater and ventilator will exceed the current limit of the switched 12 V terminal.
-If the heater and ventilator need to be used at the same time, connect the CNF4 to the 12 V terminal instead of the switched 12 V terminal and use an external relay to switch the power on and off.
+If the heater and ventilator need to be used at the same time, connect the CNF4 to the 12V terminal instead of the switched 12 V terminal and use an external relay to switch the power on and off.

-C.2 Attaching the optional CNF4 heater/ventilator unit to CNR4
+C.2 Attaching the Optional CNF4 Heater/Ventilator Unit to CNR4

-1. The CNF4 heater/ventilator unit comes with the following: the heater/ventilator, the white solar shield, three pan-head screws with washers, and four flat-head screws as shown in FIGURE C-1 (p.
-37).
+1. The CNF4 heater/ventilator unit comes with the following: the heater/ventilator, the white solar shield, three pan-head screws with washers, and four flat-head screws as shown in FIGURE C-1.